jxhnmo/jxhnmo.github.io/README.md

 - add icon to light / dark mode switch
 - mobile the background on top and bottom when dragged is white
 - fix colors on links page for light mode
+- add initial website sketch next to the website photo